michelle-maa/m264ma_SQ_W4/README.md

 To run the sketch locally, open `index.html` in Google Chrome using Live Server.

 The game loads into the first level immediately.
-PLayers must decide which choice leads them up the mountain by selecting one of the two buttons on each level.
+Players must decide which choice leads them up the mountain by selecting one of the two buttons on each level.
 If the player chooses the right path, they win!

 **Opening the Chrome Console**